Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Awards:
 - A type of employment contract that set the minimum wage and working condition for a certain industry or occupation type

+## Enterprise Agreements:
+- Set a minimum agreed set of pay and conditions, however they are collevtively negotiated with a aparticular employer, usu